|

 into filmmaking itself, Lundberg turned to performance, developing

 work for small ensembles that explored the human psyche.
+Like many young

 painters in the late 1960s and early 1970s, Lundberg began to